moeen-basra/ree-validate/README.md

-ree-validate is a plugin for [React.js](https://facebook.github.io/react/) that allows you to validate input fields, and display errors.
+VeeValidate is a library for [React.js](https://facebook.github.io/react/) that allows you to validate input fields, and display errors.

-This is an extended version of VeeValidate [VeeValidate](http://vee-validate.logaretm.com/)

 This plugin is inspired by [PHP Framework Laravel's validation](https://laravel.com/).